slowjams/CLR-via-C-/z18-Custom Attributes.md

 ```
 The above code compiles, but _authors won't be serialized into assembly's metadata, and no exception thrown, which can be confusing to people who uses this attribute.

-Logically, when a compiler detects a custom attribute applied to a target, the compiler constructs an instance of the attribute class by calling its constructor, passing it any specified parameters.
+**Logically, when a compiler detects a custom attribute applied to a target, the compiler constructs an instance of the attribute class by calling its constructor**, passing it any specified parameters.
 Then the compiler initializes any pulic fields and properties by using values specified via the enhanced constructor syntax.
 Now that the custom attribute object is initialized, the compiler serialized the attribute object's state out to the target's metadata table entry.

 <div class="alert alert-info p-1" role="alert">
     I've found this to be the best way for developers to think of custom attributes: instances of classes that have been serialized to a byte stream that resides in metadata.
 Later, at run time, an instance of the class can be constructed by deserializing the bytes contained in the metadata.
 In reality, what actually happens is that the compiler emits the information necessary to create an instance of the attribute class into metadata.
 Each constructor parameter is written out with a 1-byte type ID followed by the value.
 After "Serializing" the constructor's parameters, the compiler emits each of the specified field and property value by writting out the field/property name followed by a 1-byte type ID and then the value.
 For arrays, the count of elements is saved first, followed by each individual element.